berlino/tensor2struct-public/README.md

 ##  Experiments

-To run experiments in a paticular paper, please see the corresponding directory listed below for detailed instructions.
+Tensor2struct has been the backbone architecture for implementing new models, objectives, algorithms proposed in the following papers.
+To reproduce experiments from a paticular paper, the corresponding link below will take to detailed instructions.

 * [Meta-Learning for Domain Generalization](experiments/spider_dg/)
 * [Learning from Executions for Semantic Parsing](experiments/semi_sup/)